Good Savings, Good Education, and Supporting Good Causes.

 Keep in mind that every restaurant is unique and so is every lounge and bar, each will require the owner to be in touch with these environments to determine the right lighting.
 What works for one venue may not work for your venue.
 Let your environment, guests, and advice from the lumen masters determine your lighting.
 If your guests are having a good time then your lighting is set correctly, if you notice guests are not enjoying their time, then give your lighting and ambiance a second thought.
 Lighting makes a difference.

 Back of House lighting is shockingly different when compared to your front-of-house lighting needs.
-Typically, and we don’t recommend doing this, you’ll find these areas looking more like a set on a horror film than a functional workspace.
+Typically, and we don’t recommend doing this, you’ll find many kitchens emulate a set on a horror film, rather than bright, productive workplace.
 The offices and kitchens are usually the worst, with the hallways being a close second.
 Usually, when it comes to the back-of-house lighting needs, priorities are on the kitchen area, cold storage areas, and frequented areas by staff.
 It’s not hard to rationalize this either, after all, priorities should be placed on the areas that make your business money – the staff, kitchen, and other functional areas.

 The question is not so much what areas to focus on when it comes to back-of-house lighting but what lighting fixtures and bulbs to be using in these areas.
-For the kitchen, we recommend using a 5000-kelvin bulb and higher to allow for the best lighting.
+For the kitchen, we highly recommend pure white, high CRI 5000-kelvin LED bulbs.
 Going this route will ensure that your staff in this area can work efficiently, be more productive and provide clean light.
 Common lighting fixtures used in professional kitchens are fluorescent tubes and LED linear tubes.
 To go with the best option, that will cut down your long-term costs, we recommend using bypass LED linear tubes.
 The most important factor is making sure your bulbs are National Sanitation Foundation (NSF) rated or in other words, food-safe rated.

 When it comes to cold storage options, we recommend looking for low-temperature occupancy sensors that are designed to function in these areas.
 These will help save on costs and be efficient enough to handle regular traffic from staff.
 As far as fixtures and bulbs are concerned, we need an NSF-rated bulb that is commonly going to be a LED.
 Going with an LED bulb in this area is best because it produces less heat than legacy light bulbs, thus reducing the energy cost of keeping your cold storage cold.